CitalopramReturn to Citalopram overview

 You can take citalopram in tablets or drops

 - Tablets (10mg, 20mg and 40mg strengths)

 The dose of citalopram in mg given as drops is a bit lower than that of tablets.
-This is because your body more easily absorbs the drops than the tablets, so you don't need as many mg to have the same effect.
+This is because the drops are made slightly differently to the tablets, so a conversion factor is applied.

 The tablets contain lactose

 - The tablets may not be suitable for you if you have problems eating some sugars or dairy (milk-based) foods, as they contain lactose.

 - The drops contain a small amount of alcohol, but it would not affect your blood-alcohol level.

 Use and Action